YGJED/TicTacToe-CPP/README.md

 # Tic Tac Toe in C++

 A simple two-player Tic Tac Toe game built in C++.
+## Features
+- Two-player gameplay.
+- Win detection for rows, columns, and diagonals.
+- Draw detection when all cells are filled.

 ## Files in the Repository